 How to Make Chilaquiles!
-A simple Mexican dish loaded up with healthy veggies and stewed corn tortillas (or chips) that can be made in under 20 minutes, perfect for busy weeknights (or brunch).
+A simple Mexican dish loaded up with healthy veggies and stewed corn tortillas (or tortilla chips) that can be made in under 30 minutes, perfect for busy weeknights (or brunch).
 Keep this vegetarian or add shredded chicken.
 Vegan adaptable and Gluten-free!
+Video!

 Hey Friends, here’s a quick and easy recipe for Chilaquiles (chill-a-key-lays), a classic Mexican meal made with leftover corn chips (or tortillas), salsa and your choice of veggies and toppings.
 Such an inventive way to use up stray veggies in the fridge or freezer and turn simple ingredients into a tasty hearty meal!